 “Kokua Kailua” Village Stroll and Hulihe’e Palace Monthly Event

 Want to watch a concert while lying on the powdery beach or on a beach mat or chair?
 Well, you’re just getting lucky!
 The Merrie Monarchs men’s glee club will perform on the Palace’s South Lawn on May 17!
-Kumu Hula Etua Lopes will join him in this exciting concert together with his halau Na Pua U`i O Hawai`i!
+Kumu Hula Etua Lopes will join him in this exciting concert together with his Halau Na Pua U`i O Hawai`i!
 The show starts at 4 PM so while waiting, you can join the others in the spectacular village strolls thru historic Kailua Village from 1 PM till 6 PM.
 If you want to splurge on delicious local cuisine, there are many Oceanside cafes and restaurants you can choose from.
-Or, you can enjoy the Palace performance first and join the village stroll afterwards.
+Or, you can enjoy the Palace performance first and join the village stroll afterward.
 The Palace event also features many local musicians and artists whose music can surely make your day!

 May 17, 2015

 Join thousands of spectators all over the world on Memorial Day as you watch the floating lantern via live streaming, telecast or live on Oʻahu’s south shore!
 The Ikaikamauloa Youth Foundation and Kona Boxing Club present the floating lantern ceremony from 6 PM to 8 pm at King Kamehameha Kona Beach Hotel, Kamakahonu Bay.